Ottendorfer Public Library and Stuyvesant Polyclinic Hospital: 21st century

 By mid-2005, The Villager reported that the hospital building might be converted to condominiums.
 While the rumor was false, the clinic was already searching for a buyer for its building by then.
 The hospital building was ultimately sold for $7 million in July 2006, and the clinic moved out the following month.
 New plans for the clinic building were revealed in January 2007.
 The first floor would become condominium space, while the second and third floors would be turned into student dormitories, and three additional floors for dormitories would be built.
 This redevelopment proposal also did not occur, and the clinic building was sold again for $7 million in September 2007.
 By 2008, the clinic building was for sale yet again at a cost of $13 million, though it was marketed as a mansion.
 The hospital building was ultimately purchased by Lower East Side Equities who leased it to British consulting firm What If.

 The buildings were restored in 2009 by David Mayerfied.
 As part of the project, Mayerfied removed paint from columns and railings, removed the dropped ceilings, and added a sprinkler system.
 Christopher Gray of The New York Times characterized the exterior as "neglected and forlorn", having not been renovated since the mid-20th century.
 The library celebrated its 125th anniversary upon the completion of the renovation in December 2009.
 At the time, only 30 books remained from the German collection.

 The Ottendorfer branch was closed for another set of renovations between August 2018 and March 2019; the project included adding sprinkler and alarm systems.
 Additionally, in January 2019, the women's coworking firm The Wing signed a lease for the entirety of the Stuyvesant Polyclinic for its headquarters.
+The company spent $1.7 million on workspaces and a kitchen in the Polyclinic building.
 The Wing moved into the space in June 2019, and the Cofinance Group bought 137 Second Avenue for $18 million the same month.
+After the Wing shuttered, 137 Second Avenue was placed for sale in March 2023; it was sold for $19 million to an unidentified buyer that August.